 Where: All MidPointe locations – Middletown, Monroe, Trenton and West Chester – plus the new Bookmobile!

 Details: The more you read – the more you win!
-The youth program is divided into three age groups: birth through pre-Kindergarten, children entering grades Kindergarten through 5th, and young adults entering grades 6th – 12th.
-Starting June 1, visit any MidPointe Library location to pick up a reading log or start tracking your reading electronically with Wandoo Reader (link here).
+Participation in this annual event is simple for all ages.
+The youth program is divided into three age groups: birth through pre-Kindergarten, children entering grades K-5, and young adults entering grades 6-12.
+Summer fun isn’t just for the little ones!
+Adults 18 and up can keep track of their reading as well.
+Visit any MidPointe Library location to pick up a reading log or start tracking your reading electronically with Wandoo Reader.
 Participants keep track of their reading at home, then can come into the Library to reward their accomplishments and pick up their prizes!
 The Program concludes on July 31, and grand prize winners for each age level will be awarded at every location shortly thereafter.